Cycliic/LUMAu---Minecraft-Mod-Manager/README.md

 ### About

-The program was made my Cyclic, you can install and uninstall custom mods onto Minecraft automatically.
+The program was made by Cyclic, you can install and uninstall custom mods onto Minecraft automatically.

 This program has been made in Visual Studio by its creators.
 Discord message me to add other mods onto the program